 Conversions to Condos and Co-Ops

-It's not uncommon for rental buildings to be converted to condominiums or co-ops; in fact, most of the older buildings that are condominium or co-op developments started out as rentals.
-These conversions tend to follow market trends; for instance, long periods of low interest rates tend to encourage people to purchase homes instead of rent.
-Also, as neighborhood dynamics change and single family homes become scarce, new condos coming onto the market can sell at a tidy profit.
-But conversions from rentals to condos or co-ops require serveral important steps.
+It's common for rental buildings to get converted to condominiums or co-ops.
+Many older buildings that are condominium or co-op developments started as rentals.
+These condo conversions tend to follow market trends.
+For instance, long periods of low interest rates encourage people to buy homes instead of rent.
+Also, as neighborhood dynamics change and single-family homes become scarce, new condos coming onto the market can sell at a tidy profit.
+But, conversions from rentals to condominium units or co-op apartments require several vital steps.

 Converting to a Condo or Co-op: Basics